On the path to recovery

 Despite the relatively low prevalence of COVID in the jurisdictions where it owns property, Grit has been heavily impacted by the pandemic, with two of its largest asset class exposures (retail and hospitality) taking the brunt of state-imposed restrictions to limit the spread of the virus.
 Through intensive asset and portfolio management and corporate structure improvements, the company has set out a clear pathway to recovery.

 Grit’s hospitality exposure is through the ownership of five hotels: four on the island of Mauritius and one in Senegal.
 The four Mauritian hotels (three let to Beachcomber and one to Lux) are let on triple net leases, which means that the tenant bears all costs associated with the assets and absolves Grit of any of the hospitality risk.
-The values of the hotels are therefore strongly related to the underlying credit quality of the tenant.
+The values of the hotels are therefore strongly related to the underlying credit quality of the tenant (which indicates their ability to pay the rent).

 Beachcomber and Lux are both owned by large Mauritian conglomerates – ENL Group and IBL respectively – that own broad, diversified portfolios.
 Both groups have been beneficiaries of significant government legislative and stimulus programmes.
 All hospitality operators have received wage subsidies (around 35%-40% of their operating costs) and afforded the postponement of land rents (4%-8% of operating costs).
 The Mauritian government owns the land and beaches of many of the resorts on the island and gave 12-month lease concessions on their land.
 Legislation was also brought in that enforced rent concessions to Mauritian hospitality operators.
 Beachcomber resumed partial rent payments from August 2020, while Lux was fully paid up to the end of 2020.